Shamvil01010010/Shamvil01010010/README.md

-- 👋 Hi, I’m @Shamvil01010010
+- 👋 Hi, I’m Shamvil Rahman! (@Shamvil01010010)
-- 👀 I’m interested in Coding an Cycling
+- 👀 I’m a student, an Amateur Programmer, a Local Cycling Athelete and a BNCC Cadet
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently learning Web Development (Front-end and Back-end), UI/ UX Designing, Copywriting and SEO
 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me: www.facebook.com/shamvil.rahman